 Pricing ranges from $29.95 per month for the standard subscription, $79.95 per month for the plus subscription, $249.95 per month for Pro subscription and exclusive for an entrepreneurial subscription that depends on business requirements.

-Another website builder operating that specialises in e-commerce functionalities, Squarespace comes with drag and drop architecture.
+Another website builder operating that specializes in e-commerce functionalities, Squarespace comes with drag and drop architecture.

 - Intuitive UI works well for non-developers